 BOSTON ( TheStreet) -- Among the many investors having a bad day today is Fairholme Fund ( FAIRX) manager Bruce Berkowitz.

+The mutual-fund manager's largest holding is insurer American International Group ( AIG), which announced today it is suing Bank of America ( BAC), which is in the No. 4 position.
+AIG represents 17% of the $16 billion fund, and Bank of America almost 6%.
 Both stocks are taking a beating today, with Bank of America shares the most active, losing 17% of their value, while AIG's shares are down 10%.

 Bruce Berkowitz, manager of the Fairholme fund (FAIRX)